-The skilled farmers free the ripe pods from the tree with one clean cut.
+Our skilled farmers free the ripe pods from the tree with one clean cut.
 This doesn’t damage the plant, so the pods can keep flourishing year after year.

 On Rainforest Alliance Certified™ farms, farmers are taught that the best way to get the most from their cocoa beans is to leave them to ferment.

-When it’s time to collect the beans, the bitter cocoa flavour has been replaced by the first hints of the taste, smell and colour of Magnum chocolate as we know it.
+When it’s time to collect the beans, the bitter cocoa flavour has been replaced by the first hints of the taste, smell, and colour of Magnum chocolate as we know it.

 Finally, we strip the beans from their shells.
 It’s time to make Magnum chocolate.